How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 The Role of Emergency Funds in Debt Prevention

 Financial resilience starts with having a cushion for unexpected expenses.
 An emergency fund acts as a buffer against financial shocks, such as car repairs, medical bills, or losing a job.
-Without this safety net, individuals may be forced to take on debt to cover these unexpected costs.
+Without this safety net, you may be forced to take on debt to cover these unexpected costs.
+I learned this when my car broke down and I had no savings.

 Building a Starter Emergency Fund